Canterbury Cathedral: Choirs

 There has been a choral tradition at Canterbury Cathedral for 1400 years.
+The cathedral choir consists of boys aged eight to fourteen and girls aged twelve to eighteen with 12 lay clerks and choral scholars.
+Choristers can be from any school, although before February 2023, choristers had to board or attend St Edmund's School under a choral scholarship.
+This changed under the leadership of David Monteith, Dean of Canterbury under the Equality and Inclusion Plan.
+The changing of this tradition prompted some criticism.

-The cathedral choir consists of up to 25 boy choristers and 12 lay clerks and choral scholars.
-The boys are aged eight to thirteen.
-They receive scholarships and attend St Edmund's School, Canterbury.
-There are seven choral services a week with Choral Evensong at 5:30 pm Monday through Friday, with the boys alone on Thursday and men on Wednesday.
-On Saturday and Sunday, there is evensong at 3:15 pm or 5:30pm and Eucharist on Sunday at 11 am.
-There are numerous extra services, especially at Christmas, Easter, and Pentecost.
+There are seven choral services a week with Choral Evensong at 5:30 pm Monday through Sunday, although it is not live-streamed on Thursday.
+There is Sung Eucharist on Sunday at 11 am and extra choral services on important dates such as: Christmas, Easter, and Pentecost.

-The Girls' Choir of Canterbury Cathedral was founded in 2014 and their first performance at Evensong, in January, was attended by more than 600 people and widely covered by the international press.
+The Girls' Choir of Canterbury Cathedral was founded in 2014 and their first performance was at Evensong that January.
+It was attended by more than 600 people and widely covered by the international press.
 They gave their first concert in December of that year.
-They now share their duties equally with the boys of the choir and sometimes work together.
-The girls are aged 12 to 18.
-They attend local schools in Canterbury and some further afield.

-In February 2023 it was announced that the entire framework for the child choristers at Canterbury Cathedral would be changing and that they would no longer board or attend St Edmund's School, causing local and international comment.
-The Equality and Inclusion Plan set up by the new Dean was at the heart of this.